russelldb/russelldb.github.io/make_test.md

 - Riak hasn't been updated to run on a modern Erlang.

-- Riak still uses rebar3.
+- Riak hasn't been updated to use rebar3.

 The reason being, as stated above, that we want Riak-2.2.5 to be as low-risk as possible, whilst still having an incentive to deploy the